 Homemade Apple Pie

-We invite you to share your apple pie recipes and personal stories.
-What is your recipe?
-Do you have an apple tree or orchard of your own?
-By exchanging recipes, we aim to uncover personal and intimate narratives, celebrating the diverse backgrounds and traditions that shape our communities.
-Sharing something as universal as apple pie allows us to find common ground, honor our heritage, and foster empathy for those whose cultural identities have been impacted by displacement.
-Through this inclusive project, we hope to connect people across Swedish cities and around the world, building a sense of belonging and solidarity among participants from various backgrounds.
+In this project, artist Ludmila Christeseva shares her family’s apple pie recipe alongside the personal story behind it.
+“Where is my orchard—back home, in Belarus?” the artist asks, inviting other migrants she has met in Sweden to share their own recipes.
+By exchanging these recipes, Christeseva has succeeded in uncovering personal and intimate narratives, celebrating the diverse backgrounds and traditions that shape our communities.
+“Sharing something as universal as apple pie allows us to find common ground, honor our heritage, and foster empathy for those whose cultural identities have been affected by displacement.
+Through this inclusive project, we aim to connect people across Sweden and around the world, building a sense of belonging and solidarity among participants from various backgrounds,” explains Christeseva.

 Illustration Liliya Busarova.